jacobjanak/Infinite-Image/README.md

 **Infinite Image** leverages browser caching to efficiently increase the width of an image, and it only increases the width as much as is necessary for each particular browser.

-In this graph by [kinsta.com](https://www.kinsta.com), we can see that images are, by far, the largest files that websites have to load.
+In this graph by [kinsta.com](https://www.kinsta.com), we can see that images are, by far, the largest files that websites have to load:

 ![Graph from Kinsta.com](images/graph.png)